The Day of the Jackal: Part Three: Anatomy of a Kill

 Having failed to capture the Jackal at least twice, and with each imminent arrest happening hours after the conference was informed, Lebel becomes suspicious of what the rest of the council label the killer's apparent "good luck", and orders the telephones of all the members to be tapped, which leads him to discover the leak.
 The disgraced Air Force officer withdraws from the meeting and subsequently submits his resignation.
 When Thomas investigates and identifies reports of stolen or missing passports in London in the preceding months, he closes in on the Jackal's remaining secondary identities.
-Meanwhile, the Jackal slips into a small hotel upon arriving in Paris (narrowly evading a police checkpoint as he does), disposes of his first emergency identity, and masquerades as the second stolen passport's owner.
+Meanwhile, the Jackal slips into a small hotel upon arriving in Paris (narrowly evading a police checkpoint), disposes of his first emergency identity, and masquerades as the owner of the second stolen passport.

-During a council meeting on 22 August 1963, Lebel deduces that the killer has decided to target de Gaulle three days later on 25 August, the anniversary of the liberation of Paris during World War II.
+During a council meeting on 22 August 1963, Lebel deduces that the killer has decided to target de Gaulle three days later, on 25 August, the anniversary of the liberation of Paris during World War II.
 It is, he realises, the one day of the year when de Gaulle can definitely be counted on to be in Paris and make a public appearance.
 Despite his initial intentions to keep the investigation a confidential affair, Charles de Gaulle ultimately authorises Lebel to release the Jackal's most updated picture and name to the newspapers, identifying him as a wanted man after he has killed the woman.
 Believing the inquiry to be over, Roger Frey similarly orchestrates a massive, citywide manhunt for the foreigner now that he can be publicly reported as a murderer.
 He dismisses Lebel with hearty congratulations – but the killer eludes them yet again: slipping into a gay bar while posing as his new contingency identity, he gets himself picked up by a local man and taken to his flat, where he kills him after a news reporter mentions that "Martin Schulberg" (whose identity the Englishman is using) is wanted for murder, and waits out the remaining days.